 Our enthusiastic readers will meet on Zoom for a book discussion and to talk to the author via videoconferencing.

 The Temple’s Social Action Committee hosts occasional programs on Friday evenings highlighting important social justice topics.

 We’ve welcomed speakers from Catholic Charities of the Diocese of Fort Wayne–South Bend to inform our members on resettlement efforts for the recently arrived Afghan refugees.
 Watch the program

 We’ve learned about Police Reform and Social Justice with guest speaker Michelle Chambers, an at-large member of the Fort Wayne City Council who co-chaired the city’s Commission on Police Reform and Social Justice.
 Please check our calendar for upcoming programs.

 As part of this personal historical journey, Irv traveled to Vienna to place a Stone of Remembrance in front of the home where his grandmother Clara Bader Nichtern lived before she was murdered in 1942 by the Nazis at the Maly Trostinets death camp outside of Minsk.
 He returned in 2018 to dedicate additional stones of remembrance.
 His research continues today.

 Strings of Inspiration

-Temple member Bruce Colegrove will be back with more stories of some of the most remarkable events in the life of the women’s orchestra at Auschwitz-Birkenau on Wednesday, March 2.
-Find out more
+Temple member Bruce Colegrove will be back on March 14, 2023 with more stories of some of the most remarkable events in the life of the women’s orchestra at Auschwitz-Birkenau.

 Bruce describes the group as the most eclectic, the most unique, the most controversial, and, without any question, the most zealously documented gathering of female musical talent the world has ever known.
 By many regards, it was also the most inspiring.